aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     }
     ```

-!!! note "It is usually better to have separate functions for each HTTP method, as the functionality tends to differ
+???+ note
-depending on which method is used."
+    It is usually better to have separate functions for each HTTP method, as the functionality tends to differ depending on which method is used.

 ### Accessing request details